Wong Keen: Family

-Wong Keen was born in the first year of the Japanese Occupation, the second child of Wong Chennan (王震南 (Wáng Zhèn Nán)) and Chu Hen-Ai (朱恒霭 (朱恆靄, Zhū Héng Ǎi)).
+Wong Keen was born in the first year of the Japanese Occupation, the second child of Wong Chennan (王震南 (Wáng Zhèn Nán)) and Chu Hen-Ai (zh).
 Both were teachers, at the Chinese High School and the Nanyang Girls' High School respectively.
 The family resided at the Chinese High School Teachers' Quarters, part of a social circle that included pioneer artists such as Chen Wen Hsi, Liu Kang, Cheong Soo Pieng, and Chen Chong Swee, all of whom taught at the Chinese High School during Wong's formative years.

 Both Wong sr. and Chu practiced Chinese calligraphy, and can be classified among the literati calligraphers of early Singapore.
 These calligraphers inherited the aesthetic sense of amateurism (as opposed to the professionalism of court painters) of dynastic Chinese scholar-officials, favouring spontaneity and an affinity for literature and belle lettres.
 Chu was especially serious in this pursuit, participating in many group exhibitions and even holding her own solo exhibition in 1997.
 This familial setting would have an enduring influence on Wong; his early New York days would be marked by explorations into calligraphic aesthetics, and he would produce collages that fragmented and reassembled his mother's calligraphy throughout his career.

 The Chinese High School shared many of its art teachers with the Nanyang Academy of Fine Arts (NAFA) at this time and was an important incubator of young artistic talents.
 Departing from the earlier pedagogical directions of Richard Walker, who served as Art Superintendent Singapore Schools before the War, the Chinese High School's art education was grounded in modernism (particularly the School of Paris).
 The resources and emphasis the Chinese High School placed on art education was exceptional among schools in Singapore.
 Among its students that later took on a career in the fine arts were Ho Ho Ying and Goh Beng Kwan, both of whom were childhood friends of Wong.

 Wong enrolled in the Chinese High School from 1955-56.